LiangqinRen/PrivDNN/README.md

 #### recover

-*recover* function recovers the model with selected neurons or train the model from scratch.
+*recover* function recovers the model with selected neurons or trains the model from scratch.
+PrivDNN will use the file **PrivDNN/saved_models/[dataset]/recover_selected_neurons.json** as the selected neurons.

 *recover* function's results are used in Table 7 and Figure 7.